 Housing facilities date from 1958 with the opening of the Lydia I. Jones Residence Hall.
 This building was followed by the Livingston (1959), Monroe (1961), Steuben (1964), Genesee, Ontario, and Wyoming (1965), Allegany and Erie (1966), and Nassau and Suffolk (1967) Residence Halls.
 The Niagara and Wayne Residence Halls opened during the fall of 1970, and Onondaga Hall in the spring of 1971.
 In Fall 2001, the College opened the Saratoga Terrace, townhouse style campus housing for two hundred students; the complex includes a commons building.
+Putnam Hall, which connects Wyoming and Allegany Halls, is an 84 bed residence hall that opened in Fall 2004.

-The main reception area of each residence hall contains a reception desk, a carpeted lounge, and student mail boxes.
+The main reception area of each residence hall contains a reception desk and a carpeted lounge.
 Each student room has a touch tone telephone with voice-mail service, for in-bound and on-campus calls.
 Optional direct distance dialing service is available through the College's digital telephone switch.
 In addition, each room has cable television access and hard-wired connections to the College mainframe computer.
 Lounge areas have wireless network access.
 Each residence hall has a recreation room where students can watch television, play cards, or prepare snacks for informal parties in the kitchenette.
 Laundry rooms are provided in each building.
 The suite plan permits flexibility in grouping students in student housing.
 The residence halls have a card access security system for exterior doors.
 A valid identification card and PIN are required to gain access.

 The campus meal plan offers many dining options.
-The College has just completed a full-scale renovation of Mary Jemison Hall.
-This newly designed and state-of-the-art dining marche-style food court offers a wide variety of choices.
+The College has recently completed a full-scale renovation of Mary Jemison Hall.
+This newly designed and state-of-the-art dining food court offers a wide variety of choices.
 In addition, the Red Jacket and Letchworth dining halls offer all-you-can-eat value meals seven days a week for lunch and dinner.
 Other options include a mini-market at Southside Café and Fast Eddie's.
 There are also coffee cafes, the Campus Grind in the MacVittie College Union and Books &Bytes in the Milne Library.
-The student meal plan can also be used at the Geneseo University Store, a convenience store and mini-market, and at the Big Tree Inn, a landmark fine dining establishment located on Main Street in the village of Geneseo.
+The student meal plan can also be used at the Geneseo University Store, a convenience store and mini-market in the College Union and at the Big Tree Inn, a landmark fine dining establishment and inn located on Main Street in the village of Geneseo.

-Student Health Services are housed in a facility which opened in 1966.
-This fully-equipped building provides every convenience necessary for the health needs of students and is staffed by full-time College medical personnel.
+Student Health Services are housed in the Lauderdale Health Center which opened in 1966.
+This fully-equipped building provides every convenience necessary for the health and counseling needs of students and is staffed by full-time College medical personnel.

 The Carl L. Schrader Health and Physical Education Building was first used in 1962.
-Designed to provide for the health, physical education, and recreational needs of the College community, this building has a double gymnasium, swimming pool, racquetball courts, dance studio, individual exercise areas, and other facilities for instructional and extra-class programs.
+Designed to provide for the health, physical education, and recreational needs of the College community, this building has a double gymnasium, swimming pool, racquetball courts, dance studio, individual exercise areas, and other facilities for instructional and extracurricular programs.
 It also houses the office of Residence Life, University Police, and Facilities Planning.

-The Myrtle Merrit Athletic Center, which is attached to Schrader, was completed during the 1972-73 academic year.
-The Kuhl Gymnasium, an auxiliary gymnasium which contains a complete fitness center with Nautilus equipment, the Wilson Ice Arena, a swimming and diving pool, a wrestling room, four squash courts, and faculty offices are included in this modern facility.
+The Myrtle Merritt Athletic Center, which is attached to Schrader Building, was completed during the 1972-73 academic year.
+This modern facility contains Kuhl Gymnasium, Wilson Ice Arena, a swimming and diving pool, a complete fitness center with Nautilus equipment, a wrestling room, four squash courts, and faculty offices.

 A large proportion of the campus adjacent to the health and physical education complex has been developed, according to a comprehensive plan, as an extensive outdoor athletic and recreational area.
 Raschi Field for softball, and space for archery, golf, lacrosse, soccer, field hockey, and tennis are located in this area.
-Moensch Field serves the needs of the track and field programs.
+Moench Field serves the needs of the track and field programs.